epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 * [Blender](): Open domain chatbot by Facebook based on Transformer.
 * [BlenderBot2](): Open domain chatbot by Facebook based on Transformer.
 It can search information on the internet and reply up to date information.

+Transformer architecture has been used for many domains such as biology, computer vision and business data analysis.

 ### Encoder

 Transformer is a seq2seq model which can do NLU and NLG tasks.
 Only Encoder itself can mostly do NLU jobs.